Blessings, you know what they are.

 Sometimes we delay living or enjoying life until something big happens.
 We get our life together.
-But our first house.
+Buy our first house.
 Have our first child.
-We get married.
+Get married.
 Graduate with a degree.
 We retire and start living the good life.
-We stop a bad habit.
+Stop a bad habit.
 Lose weight.
 Recover from an addiction.
 Remodel the kitchen.

 We tell ourselves when I accomplish this one or three things, then I will start enjoying life.
 Slow down.
 Be happy.
 Relax more.

 Meanwhile we are not noticing any of the roses strewn along our path because all we can focus on is our goal and how we are not there yet.

 Grumpy.
 Complaining.
 Tight with our smiles is what we are.